Clerkships

 University of Minnesota Medical Center, Fairview

-On the Friday before your rotation begins, call 612-273-3000 and ask for the Urology Junior Resident on-call to be paged.
-He/she will set a time and place for you to meet the morning on the first day of your rotation before morning inpatient rounds.
+On the Friday before your rotation begins, call the chief resident on-call at the university.
+This information will be indicated on your individual schedule.
+They will set a time and place for you to meet the morning on the first day of your rotation before morning inpatient rounds.